vendrhub/vendr-documentation/content/core/3.0.0/key-concepts/ui-config-files.md

 ### Additional Info Config Options

-The Additional Info config block configures any other Order properties you wish to display in the Order editor interface in the **Additional Info** section.
+The Additional Info config block configures any other Cart/Order properties you wish to display in the Cart/Order editor interface in the **Additional Info** section.
 For each Order Property to display you can provide the following options:

 | Name | Description |
 | ---- | ----------- |